Handle decompositions and Kirby diagrams for the complement of plane algebraic curves: Abstract

 \section{Abstract}

-The complement of plane algebraic curves are well studied from topological and algebro-geometric viewpoints.
-In this paper, we will describe the explicit handle decompositions and the Kirby diagrams for the complement of plane algebraic curves.
+The complements of plane algebraic curves are well-studied from topological and algebro-geometric viewpoints.
+In this paper, we will describe an explicit handle decomposition and a Kirby diagram for the complement of a plane algebraic curve.
 The method is based on the notion of braid monodromy.
 We refined this technique to obtain handle decompositions and Kirby diagrams.

 {\fnsymbol{footnote}} \footnote[0]{MSC Classification: 32S50, 32Q55, 57K40, 57R65} \footnote[0]{Keywords: handle decompositions, Kirby diagrams, plane algebraic curves, braid monodromy} {\arabic{footnote}}